sigsum/sigsum-py/README.md

-# siglog-witness-py: A Signature Transparency Logging witness
+# sigsum-witness-py
+An implementation of a witness that cosigns a sigsum log.

 ## License